Raad05/Raad05/README.md

 <h1 align="center">Hey there 👋, this is Raad</h1>
 <h3 align="center">Full-stack Engineer || Web3 Freshman</h3>

 <p align="center">Henlo, it's me again.
 So, who am I?
-I am a junior software developer with a focus on Web3/Blockchain technologies.
+I am a junior software engineer with a focus on Web2 and Web3/Blockchain technologies.
+My interests extend to full-stack engineering, where I create intuitive user experiences and build scalable applications.
 Feel free to reach out and start a conversation.
 I'm looking forward to connecting with like-minded people who share my enthusiasm.
 </p>

 <h3>A little more about myself:</h3>